 The solar industry has been booming in recent years.
-The push for more renewables has caused solar energy to skyrocket, as well as a steep decline in the price for going solar.
+The push for more renewables has increased the popularity of solar energy and decreased the price.
 The growth of the solar industry, however, is in jeopardy.
 The success of the solar industry moving forward is now in the hands of President Donald Trump.
-The International Trade Commission (ITC) has recently sent a proposal to the desk of President Trump that will put a tariff on imported solar panels.
+The International Trade Commission (ITC) has recently proposed a tariff on imported solar panels to President Trump.
 The tariff would be placed at 35% and could be detrimental to the success of the solar industry.

 What this Means For RevoluSun Customers

 The potential solar tariffs could cost private solar installers a lot of business.
 The price for a panel could rise massively, making solar too expensive for many potential buyers.
 Here at RevoluSun, however, we guarantee the pre-tariff prices for panels up until the tariff is imposed!
-While solar installers might begin to raise their solar prices to match the prices under the tariff, we will guarantee the same price, up until December 31st!
 Call us at 781-348-6496 for a free solar assessment before the price of solar panels may rise significantly.